wvanheemstra/docs/skin/README.md

 ##<a id="Dependencies"></a>Dependencies
 For web clients (mobile, phone and desktop), the Sencha Touch and ExtJS libraries are used.
 See [Sencha](http://www.sencha.com/)

-To manage the individual views and view models, in addition, GluJS is used.
-See [GluJS](http://conarrative.github.io/glujs-guide/)
+To manage the individual views, models, stores, controllers, mediators and services , in addition, FlowMVC is used.
+See [FlowMVC](https://github.com/WebAppSolutionInc/flow-mvc)

+To serve the files, ExpressJS is used.
+See [ExpressJS] (http://expressjs.com/)

 ##<a id="Installation"></a>Installation
 Installation is by making the directory 'public' accessible from your web root.

-Run nmp install from within the public/app/ folder to install the node modules listed in package.json.
+Run 'nmp install' from within the root to install the node modules listed in package.json.

 ##<a id="Testing"></a>Testing
 Following the path to the 'public' web folder should show you the index.html page.